Extended Unix Code: Unified Hangul Code

 A common extension of EUC-KR is the Unified Hangul Code (통합형 한글 코드; Tonghabhyeong Hangeul Kodeu, or 통합 완성형; Tonghab Wansunghyung), which is the default Korean codepage on Microsoft Windows.
 It is given the code page number 949 by Microsoft, and 1261 or 1363 by IBM.
 IBM's code page 949 is a different, unrelated, EUC-KR extension.

-Unified Hangul Code extends EUC-KR by using codes which do not conform to the EUC structure to incorporate additional syllable blocks, completing the coverage of the composed syllable blocks available in Johab and Unicode.
+Unified Hangul Code extends EUC-KR by using codes that do not conform to the EUC structure to incorporate additional syllable blocks, completing the coverage of the composed syllable blocks available in Johab and Unicode.
 The W3C/WHATWG Encoding Standard used by HTML5 incorporates the Unified Hangul Code extensions into its definition of EUC-KR.

 Mac OS Korean (HangulTalk)

-Other encodings incorporating EUC-KR as a subset include the Mac OS Korean script (known as Code page 10003 or x-mac-korean), which was used by HangulTalk (MacOS-KH), the Korean localisation of the classic Mac OS.
+Other encodings incorporating EUC-KR as a subset include the Mac OS Korean script (known as Code page 10003 or x-mac-korean), which was used by HangulTalk (MacOS-KH), the Korean localization of the classic Mac OS.
 It was developed by Elex Computer (일렉스), who were at the time the authorised distributor of Apple Macintosh computers in South Korea.

 HangulTalk adds extension characters with lead bytes between 0xA1 and 0xAD, both in unused space within the EUC-KR GR plane (trail bytes 0xA1–0xFE), and using non-EUC codes outside of it (trail bytes 0x41–0xA0).
-Some of these characters are font-style-independent stylised dingbats.
+Some of these characters are font-style-independent stylized dingbats.
 Many of these characters do not have exact Unicode mappings, and Apple software maps these cases variously to combining sequences, to approximate mappings with an appended private-use character as a modifier for round-trip purposes, or to private-use characters.